joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-03-16-fiddler-shores.md

 $$ P(\text{diametric}) = \frac{2}{\pi}\int\limits_{-1}^1\frac12(1 - x^2) = \frac{4}{3\pi}.$$

 To find the average distance, we could find the average of $(1-r)$ in the upper region, of $y$ in the lower region, and take the weighted sum.
-Instead we're going to get the probability density function of $r$ so that we can find the median, which is truer to the plight of the everyman's beach outing.
+Instead we're going to get the probability density function of $r$ so that we can find the median, which is truer to the plight of the everyman, as beach outings go.

 ### Probability density